Sammy Virji

-Samuel Bashir Virji (born 30 September 1996) is an English DJ and record producer.
+Samuel Bashir Virji (born 30 September 1996) is a British DJ and record producer.
 Born in London, he grew up in Witney, and attended Newcastle University before dropping out to pursue his music career.
 His 2020 album, Spice Up My Life, charted at No. 7 on the UK Dance Albums Chart.
 After releasing a remix of Piri & Tommy's "On & On", he released "If U Need It", which charted at No. 85 on the UK singles chart.
 His earlier works belonged to the bassline genre, while his later works were UK garage.

 Life and career

 Samuel Virji was born in London, and later moved to Oxfordshire, settling in Witney.
 He has South Asian heritage.
 His father played trombone on The Miseducation of Lauryn Hill, an album described by DJ Mag in June 2024 as "one of the most critically and commercially successful albums in both neo soul and popular music", and his record collection included Latin music, African music, and jazz.
 Sammy's first major musical interest was in Michael Jackson, followed by Motown.
 He started writing on piano and guitar before making his own music on GarageBand, switching to Logic Pro when he had access to the computer at his father's house.
 He began listening to dubstep aged sixteen after a friend gave him "Rinse: 06", a Rinse FM CD mixed by Plastician, followed by a CD mixed by Skream.
 He studied biology at Newcastle University.
 While there, he became involved in bassline after seeing Flava D perform at a club and deciding that he wanted to follow suit.
 He dropped out during the third year after calculating that he was able to make a living from music.
 He began releasing his early works in the bassline genre in 2015.
 Many of his works until 2019 made use of images of television chef Ainsley Harriott.
 Around this time, he was a regular poster on the Facebook group Lengoland, a bass music forum which functioned between 2017 and 2021.